Platform9-Community/gcp/README.md

 # bareos
 Build Single Master and multi worker BareOS cluster in GCP with platform9 APIs

+Supported OS to run the scripts:
+1. MacOS 10.x
+2. Ubuntu 18.04 / 16.04

-GKE CSI v0.7 for volume provisioning
+GKE CSI v1.1 for volume provisioning

 NodePort Service for exposing the services